-The OCC also determined in the Bank One Letter, the PNC Letter, the Chase Letter, and in IL 743 that even if the Bank's proposal were not viewed as part of the business of banking, reinsuring a portion of the mortgage insurance on loans originated or purchased by the parent bank of an operating subsidiary, or originated or purchased by the parent bank's lending affiliates, is generally permissible because this activity is incidental to the business of banking.
-The OCC concluded in the Bank One Letter, the PNC Letter, the Chase Letter, and in IL 743 that this reinsurance activity is incidental to a national bank's express power to make loans.
+The OCC also determined in the Mortgage Reinsurance Approval Letters and in IL 743 that even if the Bank's proposal were not viewed as part of the business of banking, reinsuring a portion of the mortgage insurance on loans originated or purchased by the parent bank of an operating subsidiary, or originated or purchased by the parent bank's lending affiliates, is generally permissible because this activity is incidental to the business of banking, since it is incidental to a national bank's express power to make loans.

 Based on the particular facts of the Bank's case, the Bank's proposal clearly is incidental to the business of banking.
-In VALIC, the Supreme Court expressly held that the "business of banking" is not limited to the enumerated powers in 12 U.S.C. § 24(Seventh), but encompasses more broadly activities that are part of the business of banking.
+In NationsBank of North Carolina, N.A. v.
+Variable Life Annuity Co., 115 S.Ct.
+810 (1995) ("VALIC"), the Supreme Court expressly held that the "business of banking" is not limited to the enumerated powers in 12 U.S.C. § 24(Seventh), but encompasses more broadly activities that are part of the business of banking.
 VALIC at 814, n.2.
 The VALIC decision further established that banks may engage in activities that are incidental to the enumerated powers as well as the broader "business of banking."

 Prior to VALIC, the standard that was often considered in determining whether an activity was incidental to banking was the one advanced by the First Circuit Court of Appeals in Arnold Tours, Inc. v.
 Camp, 472 F.2d 427 (1st Cir.
 1972) ("Arnold Tours").
 The Arnold Tours standard defined an incidental power as one that is "convenient or useful in connection with the performance of one of the bank's established activities pursuant to its express powers under the National Bank Act."
 Arnold Tours at 432 (emphasis added).
 Even prior to VALIC, the Arnold Tours formula represented the narrow interpretation of the "incidental powers" provision of the National Bank Act.
 Interpretive Letter 494 (December 20, 1989).
-The
+The VALIC decision, however, has established that the Arnold Tours formula provides that an